-Instead of browsing through our 1000+ scenes to find the one you want, you can use our tool to narrow down your search and we’ll suggest some templates that might work for you.
+Instead of browsing through our 1000+ templates to find the one you want, you can navigate through our handy categories to narrow down your search and we’ll suggest some templates that might work for you.

 Once you choose your favorite, we’ll take you right to our video editor to start customizing.